 First performed at Birmingham Arts Lab on 7th January 1976 by Chris Rowland and Giles Swayne.

-Duo was written in November and December 1975, and was first performed by Christopher Rowland and myself at Birmingham Arts Lab on 7th January 1976.
-Around that time there was a flurry of excited press speculation about a series of photographs thought to show the Loch Ness monster.
-In an idle moment I drew a squiggly line on the wall of my workroom – a stylised representation of Nessie’s curves as popularly imagined: a series of gradually diminishing loops.
-It struck me that this could also be seen as a model of a musical form which progressed by compression rather than by elaboration; and this is how Duo works.
-Or at least, it was planned that way.
-In the event I cheated here and there, overlapping the loops in a few places; and one of the loops got rather out of hand, causing a large bulge near the monster’s rear end.
-However, the overall plan consists of nine loops of music and a short coda (tail).
-Each loop is slightly more compressed and ordered than its predecessor, and the resulting piece moves from extravagance to economy, and from clutter to what I hope is clarity.
+Duo was written in November and December 1975, and was first performed by Christopher Rowland and myself at Birmingham Arts Lab in January 1976.
+Around that time there was a flurry of excited press speculation about a series of photographs which claimed to show the Loch Ness monster.
+In an idle moment I drew a squiggly line on the wall of my workroom - a stylised representation of Nessie's sensuous curves as popularly imagined - in other words, a series of gradually diminishing loops.
+It struck me that this would make an interesting model for a musical form which progressed by compression rather than by elaboration (which is the more common approach).
+This is how Duo works; or at least, it was planned that way.
+In the event I cheated here and there, overlapping loops in a few places; and one of the loops got out of hand, causing a bulge near the monster's rear end.
+However, the overall plan consists of nine loops of music and a short coda or tail (bad pun intended).
+Each loop is slightly more compressed and ordered than its predecessor, and the resulting piece moves from extravagance to economy, and from clutter to what I fondly imagine is clarity.

 . . . a characteristically fertile, quickwitted, elegantly executed invention inspired by images of the Loch Ness monster.